About the Journal

-IJDL publishes text, multimedia, and hybrid text/multimedia scholarly cases.
+IJDL publishes text and hybrid text/multimedia scholarly cases.
 All submissions to IJDL are reviewed in text format before they are accepted for publication.
-Each submission should clearly state the proposed final presentation format: PDF (text and/or multimedia) or multimedia.

-- Text: These cases should include primarily text, but image and multimedia assets embedded in the document are permitted.
+Cases typically include primarily text, but image and multimedia assets embedded in the document (which will later be stored in archival form by IU Libraries, if the article is accepted) are permitted.
 The layout of the manuscript will be indicated by the author in the initial reviewed document.
 After the article is accepted for publication, the assistant editor will work with the author to format the document into the required layout for publication, including the journal logo, article abstract, and author bios.
 Text articles are generally between 5000 and 9000 words, and contain a number of illustrations or other multimedia assets.